-Rapid eye movement (REM) sleep behavior disorder (RBD) is a parasomnia characterized by loss of normal atonia during REM sleep and dream enacting behavior (Schenck and Mahowald, 2002, AASM, 2005).
-Idiopathic RBD is a male-predominant disorder that usually emerges after the age of 50 years (Schenck and Mahowald, 2002, AASM, 2005), and it is frequently described before the onset and during the course of synucleinopathies that include Parkinson’s disorder (PD), multiple system atrophy, and dementia with Lewy bodies (Iranzo et al., 2009).
-RBD is strongly associated with an abnormal increase of phasic and tonic muscle tone during REM sleep, a condition named REM sleep without atonia (RSWA).
-However, it is not known whether RSWA is a sufficient and necessary condition for the emergence of RBD, although some cases have been documented with RSWA and later full-blown RBD (Gagnon et al., 2006, Arnulf, 2012, AASM, 2005).
-According to international classification of sleep disorders second edition (ICSD-2), the criteria of RBD include the appearance of elevated submental electromyogram (EMG) tone and/or excessive phasic submental or anterior tibialis EMG activity during REM, combined with sleep related injurious, potentially injurious, or abnormal REM sleep behaviors documented during polysomnographic (PSG) monitoring; while the criteria of subclinical RBD only include the REM sleep PSG abnormalities but without a clinical history of RBD (AASM, 2005).
-The abnormal amount of RSWA (as a percentage of REM sleep) has been determined by different methods, based on measures in normal subjects and in patients with idiopathic RBD.
-When using the American Academy of Sleep Medicine 2007 version (AASM-2007) criteria for measuring tonic and phasic muscle activity (Iber C, 2007), 18% of REM sleep time with any 3-second lasting tonic or phasic muscle activity on an epoch was specific of RBD in a series of 15 patients with idiopathic RBD, 15 with RBD associated with parkinson disease and 30 matched controls (Frauscher et al., 2012).
-Gagnon argued that similar cutoff (greater than 20% ) of the tonic submental muscle activity during REM sleep was a reasonable threshold for defining muscle activity as excessive or potentially pathologic (Gagnon et al., 2006).
-In another study being consisted of 80 patients with idiopathic RBD, tonic submental muscle activity greater than 30% of total REM sleep time, and a phasic submental muscle activity greater than 15% were optimal cut-offs to diagnose idiopathic RBD from normal controls (Montplaisir et al., 2010).
+Rapid eye movement (REM) sleep behavior disorder (RBD) is a parasomnia characterized by the loss of normal atonia during REM sleep and dream-enacting behavior (Schenck and Mahowald, 2002, AASM, 2005).
+Idiopathic RBD is a male-predominant disorder that usually emerges after 50 years of age (Schenck and Mahowald, 2002, AASM, 2005) and is frequently described before the onset and during the course of synucleinopathies, including Parkinson’s disease (PD), multiple system atrophy, and dementia with Lewy bodies (Iranzo et al., 2009).
+RBD is strongly associated with an abnormal increase in phasic and tonic muscle tone during REM sleep, a condition termed REM sleep without atonia (RSWA).
+Whether RSWA is a sufficient and necessary condition for the emergence of RBD remains unknown; however, some cases of RSWA have been documented to later become full-blown RBD (Gagnon et al., 2006, Arnulf, 2012, AASM, 2005).
+According to the International Classification of Sleep Disorders, Second Edition (ICSD-2), the criteria for RBD include the appearance of elevated submental electromyogram (EMG) tone and/or excessive phasic submental or anterior tibialis EMG activity during REM, combined with sleep-related injurious, potentially injurious, or abnormal REM sleep behaviors documented during polysomnographic (PSG) monitoring.
+On the other hand, the criteria for subclinical RBD only include REM sleep PSG abnormalities and do not include a clinical history of RBD (AASM, 2005).
+An “abnormal amount” of RSWA (as a percentage of REM sleep) has been determined by different methods, based on measures in normal subjects and in patients with idiopathic RBD.
+Using the American Academy of Sleep Medicine 2007 version (AASM-2007) criteria for measuring tonic and phasic muscle activity (Iber C, 2007), 18% of REM sleep time in which any tonic or phasic muscle activity lasted 3 seconds in an epoch was characterized as RBD in a series of 15 patients with idiopathic RBD, 15 patients with RBD associated with Parkinson’s disease and 30 matched controls (Frauscher et al., 2012).
+Gagnon argued that a similar cutoff (greater than 20%) of tonic submental muscle activity during REM sleep was a reasonable threshold for defining muscle activity as excessive or potentially pathological (Gagnon et al., 2006).
+In another study that included 80 patients with idiopathic RBD, tonic submental muscle activity accounting for more than 30% of the total REM sleep time and phasic submental muscle activity accounting for more than 15% of the total REM sleep time were considered optimal cut-offs for the diagnosis of idiopathic RBD in normal controls (Montplaisir et al., 2010).